aristechmarvel/n8n-ai-pitch-screening/README.md

 Investors receive far more pitches than they can read.
 Reading each one is slow, and replying to each one is slower.
 Founders, meanwhile, expect at least an acknowledgment, and most never get one.

-PitchGate was built to cut the triage workload without losing a good pitch or leaving founders in silence.
+This workflow was built to cut the triage workload without losing a good pitch or leaving founders in silence.

 ## What it does